-See how climate change will affect people in California.
+Learn how climate change is affecting people in Florida.

 Then, check your local risk for heat, storm, fire, drought, and flood through 2050.